wisnuaji99/mb1313600022/README.md

 ### 1313617035 (Adini Gufroni)
 I want to create an application that show information about taking care pets for new pet owner (especially cat).

+### 1313617027 (Wisnu Aji P)
+I want to create an application that can show information about motorcycle maintenance